robertbraeutigam/scan/README.md

 The source is the sending peer's public identity key.
 The destination is the public identity key of the target device.

-If both the source and destination are unique in a given TCP connection, meaning that the TCP connection only carries this single logical connection, there is no need to continuously send peer identifications.
+If both the source and destination are unique in a given physical connection, meaning that the physical connection only carries this single logical connection, there is no need to continuously send peer identifications.
 In this case both identifiers can be omitted.

 This is also true for cases when either one of the identifications is superfluous.
-Devices need to track logical connections in TCP connections and know when this is the case.
+Devices need to track logical connections in physical connections and know when this is the case.
 This information is therefore essentially redundant, but may help some implementations.

 The receiving device of a frame may ignore superfluous identifiers without further validation.

-Since a single logical connection may traverse multiple TCP connections, when routed through proxies or gateways, the presence of peer identifications may be added or removed as needed by intermediaries.
+Since a single logical connection may traverse multiple physical connections, when routed through proxies or gateways, the presence of peer identifications may be added or removed as needed by intermediaries.
+These are explicitly not included in the end-to-end encryption scheme for this reason.

 ### Frame types

 Devices must ignore frame types they do not support.
 Ignoring a frame means to skip the given amount of bytes in the stream.

-Frame types 0-31 may only be sent on TCP connections, while frames 32-63 may be sent and received on both a TCP connection and on the UDP broadcast port.
+Frame types 0-31 may only be sent in a connections, while frames 32-63 may be sent and received to / from all devices or through a connection.

 After the handshake is completed all frames between 0-31 must cause the sender and receiver to rotate the appropriate keys.
 That applies even if the frame did not contain